 The optional bow thruster provides the operator additional control of the bow while docking or anchoring the boat in tight quarters or high winds and strong currents.
-The control touch pad is located in the helm and controls the bow thruster that is mounted to the hull in the bilge below the V-Berth in the cabin.
+The control joystick/touch pad is located in the helm and controls the bow thruster that is mounted to the hull in the bilge below the bow seat.

-The momentary touch pad buttons are activated by the pressing and holding the power button in the touch pad for 1 second.
-Press the button for the direction you wish to thrust.
-Press the opposite button to change direction.
+The momentary touch pad buttons and joystick are activated by the pressing and holding the power button in the touch pad for 1 second.
+Press the button or move the joystick for the direction you wish to thrust.
+Press the opposite button or move joystick to change direction.
 A 1 second delay protects the thruster when the direction is changed.
 The arrow on each button indicates the direction the bow will move when it is pressed.
-The bow thruster will stop when the button is released.
+The bow thruster will stop when the button or joystick is released.